 “The most English and the least spoiled of all our countrysides” wrote JB Priestley in 1933.

 The honey-yellow stone towns and villages of the Cotswolds have enchanted visitors for generations and it is a perfect touring area with quiet, meandering roads and quaint architecture.
 This region is an area of outstanding natural beauty and our suggested route will take you along the most scenic drives, and offers plenty to do and see.

 May be subject to change.

 Arrive in Southrop any time after 3pm and check in to your room.
 For those arriving early, indulge in afternoon tea, enjoy a stroll through the village, relax in the Olive Garden or explore the kitchen gardens.
-We shall all be having a welcome dinner at 7.30pm at The Swan.
+Enjoy a dinner at The Swan just a moment’s walk away.